Frequently Asked Questions

 If you have any problems with the sign up process, please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it. and we will be glad to help you.

-The London Library Emerging Writers Programme is open to anyone over 16 years of age who is committed to pursuing a career in writing and wants to develop their practice.
+The London Library Emerging Writers Programme is open to anyone over 18 years of age who is committed to pursuing a career in writing and wants to develop their practice.
 Applicants should be working, or planning to work, on a specific project, with the aim of publication or production, and have a clear idea of how they might use the Library’s resources to achieve that aim.
 They should be willing to fully participate in all elements of the Programme and immerse themselves in the writing community it offers.
-There is no application fee and participation on the Programme is funded.
+There is no application fee and participation on the Programme is funded (please scroll down for more information).

 Two bursary funds are available to support members of the cohort who may face financial, health, or any other barriers that would prevent them fully accessing the Programme.
-The Emerging Writers Programme Access Bursary has been generously funded by the International Friends of The London Library to help support those participants most in need and the Virago Participation Bursary has been generously funded to support Black women and Black writers from under-represented genders.
+The Emerging Writers Programme Access Bursary helps support those participants most in need and the Virago Participation Bursary has been generously funded by Virago Press to support Black women and Black writers from under-represented genders.

 VIEW THE 2024/25 COHORT